kubecost/docs/etl-backup.md

 # ETL Backup

-Kubecost's ETL is a computed cache based on Prometheus's metrics, from which the user can perform all possible Kubecost queries.
+Kubecost's extract, transform, load (ETL) process is a computed cache based on Prometheus's metrics, from which the user can perform all possible Kubecost queries.
 The ETL data is stored in a `PersistentVolume` mounted to the `kubecost-cost-analyzer` pod.

 There are a number of reasons why you may want to backup this ETL data: